JDeffner/Webentwicklung/README.md

 ## Project Structure

+> [!NOTE]
-Since our project is based on the CodeIgniter framework, please refer to the [CodeIgniter application structure documentation](https://codeigniter4.github.io/userguide/concepts/structure.html) for more information about the general project structure.
+> Since our project is based on the CodeIgniter framework, please refer to the [CodeIgniter application structure documentation](https://codeigniter4.github.io/userguide/concepts/structure.html) for more information about the general project structure.

 ### Project Structure Overview